CraftTweaker/CraftTweaker-Documentation/docs/mods/Create/CreateAutomated/ExtractingRecipes.md

 ## Creating a recipe using the progress builder

-The progress builder makes your code more readable, with a builder that actually makes sense instead of some big number
+The progress builder makes your code more readable, with a builder that actually makes sense instead of some big number.

 ### Using the builder